 We had a great response to our first Smart St Neots Meetup on Saturday 10 November 2018 and were delighted with the number of people who came to the Future Takeover event in January 2019 – both held at the Art & Soul Café in St Neots.
 More than 150 people came along with lots of suggestions for using data and technology to improve the town.

-Go to the interactive map to see the comments (please note the map consultation has now concluded, so you will no longer be able to add further comments).
+Go to the interactive map to view the ideas and suggestions we received on data and technology and read the comments (please note the map consultation has now concluded, so you will no longer be able to add further comments).